Eddington-Residents-Association/website/docs/_meetings/portal_board.md

 next_date:
 #  - 2025-11-20
 #  - 2025-09-25
-#  - 2025-06-05
+  - 2025-06-05
+prev_dates:
-#  - 2025-03-27
+  - 2025-03-27
   - 2025-01-28
-prev_dates:
   - 2024-11-18
   - 2024-09-18
   - 2023-12-04
   - 2023-01-23

 ---
-We are permitted to attend the first section of Portal's Board meeting to give a resident's viewpoint on more strategic and policy-related issues.
+We have an observer role at Portal's Board meeting to give a resident's viewpoint on more strategic and policy-related issues.